 Winter Solstice and the Four Elements

-The Winter Solstice and the Elements
+The Winter Solstice and the Four Elements

 Our ancestors knew that the winter solstice was the longest night of the year—and that meant that the sun was beginning its long journey back towards earth.
 The ancients performed rituals or ceremonies to celebrate the return of the sun.
 Why perform a ritual for Winter Solstice in these modern times?
 Because ceremony-- or ritual, (we use the words interchangeably!) is a mindful way to celebrate the natural cycles of nature.
 Ritual brings power to the present moment.
 It sets intention.
 Ceremony or ritual has long been used as tool to celebrate being alive and initiating change.
 Rituals serve as touchstones to help us cultivate presence and an attitude of receptiveness and appreciation to help carry us through the holiday season, and the dark days of winter, with more ease.